-Many people have already given feedback on these sites through consultation on the Core Strategy or through other consultation events.
-These responses, where appropriate, have been used to help prepare the draft master plans.
+Many people have already given feedback on these sites through consultation on Consultation on this site was carried out as part of preparation of the Council's Core Strategy (adopted September 2013) and through other consultation events, including those associated with the Pre-submission Site Allocations consultation in 2014.
+These responses, where appropriate, have been used to help prepare the master plans.
+Details of the public consultation is set out in the Local Allocations Master Plan Consultation Report.